Nicola Donazzan

-Nicola Donazzan (born 8 January 1985) is an Italian footballer who plays for Eurotezze as a defender.
+Nicola Donazzan (born 8 January 1985) is an Italian former player who played as a defender.

 Club career

 Donazzan started his career with Internazionale, being later sold to Mantova in a co-ownership bid for a peppercorn fee of €500.
 He made a total 17 appearances during his three-year-long stay with the virgiliani.
-In July 2007, after Mantova made his transfer permanent for free, he was loaned out to Sassuolo, where he was protagonist of the neroverdi's successful Serie C1/A campaign.
+In July 2007, after Mantova made his transfer permanent for free, he was loaned out to Sassuolo, where he was protagonist of the neroverdis successful Serie C1/A campaign.
 That season Donazzan was a utility player, who played in centre-back and left-back positions.
 However, he did not play in Supercoppa di Lega di Prima Divisione.
 Later in June 2008 Sassuolo decided to make his move became a co-ownership deal.

 Donazzan signed a new 1-year deal on 22 June 2011.